 For conference attendees, it is natural that a mobile app allows them to see the detailed event timeline and easy-to-view agenda, along with information about speakers.
 If the event has a few tracks, they should be able to pick the ones in languages they know (if the event has tracks in various languages) and create personalized agendas.
-All the information about the event, including a hall or floor plans, should be presented transparently.
+An app should present all the information about the event, including a hall or floor plans, transparently.
 Most of the attendees came to the conference to make contacts.
-The app must enable convenient networking, allow for direct messaging and group messages.
+Therefore, the app must enable convenient networking, allow for direct messaging and group messages.

 Mobile app users also want the design to make their lives easier, not to cause problems and frustrations.
 Interaction with the product should be comfortable and simple, with no unnecessary, distracting elements.
 Users expect clean design, clear language, easy navigation and no bugs.
 Otherwise, they simply won’t use the product.